 Anne began her volunteer work when she and her young daughter volunteered together at the SPCA of Texas walking dogs and helping with adoption events.
 She also visited schools and bookstores with her dog, Bella, teaching kids from the SPCA’s coloring book, “Be Bite Free”.
 Later, she spent time volunteering with other groups, such as the Visiting Nurses Association and Friends Place Adult Day Services and worked for Dallas Habitat for Humanity.

 In 2012, Anne refocused on her passion for animals and connected with the Texas Humane Legislation Network (THLN), an organization that advocates to address unjust animal welfare laws and stop cruelty before it starts.
 There, she helped with fundraising, events, conferences and volunteer management and became the North Texas chapter president in 2013 through early 2015.
 Her role at THLN helped her connect and volunteer with other animal advocacy groups, including Humane Tomorrow, Black Beauty Ranch and the Humane Society of North Texas, among others.
 Anne has her FEMA disaster certifications and has been volunteering with AIR since its inception in 2015, where she has found the hands-on, boots-on-the-ground work to be extremely rewarding.

-Anne works in the tech industry as a manager for a manufacturer’s rep firm.
-In her free time, she loves to travel and be outdoors and enjoys hiking, kayaking, rock hounding and riding horses.
-Ann has two rescue cats, her foster failure, Olivia and her adoptive sister Rosie.
+Anne works in the tech industry as a manger for a manufacturer’s rep firm.
+In her free time, she loves to travel and be outdoors and enjoys hiking, kayaking, and rock hounding.
+Anne has two rescue cats, her foster failure, Olivia and her adoptive sister, Rosie.

 Animal Investigation and Response’s mission is to connect law enforcement, animal control and communities with strategies and resources to assist with large scale cases of animal abuse.
 It is also our mission to provide skilled and certified resources for disaster Response needs.